Locality in Residuated-Lattice Structures: Locality in Semirings

 \section{Locality in Semirings}

-As mentioned earlier, locality in non-classical models have also been investigated by Bizi\`{e}re, Gr\"{a}del and Naaf (2023) who looked at models defined over ordered semirings.
+As mentioned earlier, locality in non-classical models has also been investigated by Bizi\`{e}re, Gr\"{a}del and Naaf (2023) who looked at models defined over ordered semirings.
 The details of the semiring setting, both in syntax and semantics, make a direct comparison somewhat difficult.
 Additionally, the authors focus directly on the potential existence of strongly equivalent Gaifman normal forms, i.e. the full Gaifman locality theorem, rather than the question of linking the modelling of local formulas and sentences to strong equivalence.
 Nevertheless, there are some comparisons we can make between our investigation and theirs which help illuminate the nature of locality in the two settings.
 First, let us briefly introduce ordered semiring semantics.

 \begin{defi} A commutative semiring is an algebra $(A,+,\cdot,0,1)$ with $0\not=1$ such that $(A,+,0)$ and $(A,\cdot,1)$ are commutative monoids, $\cdot$ distributes over $+$ and $0$ is an annihilator for $\cdot$.
 We say a semiring $K$ is \textit{naturally ordered} iff the relation $a\leq b$ iff $\exists c:a+c=b$ is a partial order.
-A particularly important subclass the lattice semirings where the $(A,\leq)$ is a bounded distributive lattice with $+=\lor$ and $\cdot=\land$ and the \textit{min-max} semirings where the natural order is a total order with $0$ minimum and $1$ maximum.
+Two important subclasses are the lattice semirings where the $(A,\leq)$ is a bounded distributive lattice with $+=\lor$ and $\cdot=\land$ and the \textit{min-max} semirings where the natural order is a total order with $0$ minimum and $1$ maximum.